OwenCookman/MilestoneProject2/README.md

 - When the timer reaches 30 see that the color of the timer changes from white to yellow
 - When the timer reaches 10 see that the color of the timer change from yellow to red
 - When the timer reaches 0 see that a modal pops up saying "You didn't complete the game in under 60 seconds!"

+#### Out of Time Modal
+- Open the game in a new browser window
+- Click on the Medium or Hard Button of the difficulty selector
+- See that the timer on the right hand side has changed from 0:0:0 to 60
+- Click on a game card, see it flip over and stay that way
+- Click on a second game card, see it flip over and either match or not match the other card
+- See that the timer has begun counting down (60 to 59 to 58 etc)
+- When the timer reaches 30 see that the color of the timer changes from white to yellow
+- When the timer reaches 10 see that the color of the timer change from yellow to red
+- When the timer reaches 0 see that a modal pops up saying "You didn't complete the game in under 60 seconds!"
+- Click on the button titled "Play again?" in the bottom right corner of the modal
+- See that the modal closes, the moves counter is set to 0, the timer is set to 60 and not counting down, all cards are back to their originl facing (in the case of Hard difficulty lives would also be set back to 4)

 #### Restart button
 - Open the game in a new browser window